hexSB/jellio-plus-plus-plus/README.md

 # Jellio+
-> Stream your Jellyfin library directly in Stremio with seamless integration

 [![Release](https://img.shields.io/github/v/release/InfiniteAvenger/jellio-plus)](https://github.com/InfiniteAvenger/jellio-plus/releases)

-**Stream your Jellyfin library directly in Stremio with seamless integration**This is a fork of [Vanchaxy’s Jellio plugin](https://github.com/vanchaxy/jellio), which connects Jellyfin to Stremio so you can stream your Jellyfin library inside Stremio.
+**Stream your Jellyfin library directly in Stremio with seamless integration

+**This is a fork of [Vanchaxy’s Jellio plugin](https://github.com/vanchaxy/jellio), which connects Jellyfin to Stremio so you can stream your Jellyfin library inside Stremio.

 Jellio+ is a modern fork of [Vanchaxy's original Jellio plugin](https://github.com/vanchaxy/jellio), updated and enhanced for **Jellyfin 10.11.x** compatibility.
 This plugin creates a bridge between your Jellyfin media server and Stremio, allowing you to stream your personal media library directly within the Stremio interface.